simenkid/dissolve-chunks/README.md

 The `squash()` allows you to combine a series of rules into a single one.
 The argument `rules` can be a single rule or an array of rules.

 If `name` is given, the parsed result will be assigned to a sub-namespace under the current namespace.
-Just try the following two example, you will see the difference.
+Just try the following two examples, you will see the difference.
 It's intuitive.

 * Example(1)